Emojis Decoded: Leveraging ChatGPT for Enhanced Understanding in Social Media Communications: Emoji Usage Associated with Communities

+where \textit{{specific community}} refers to the associated community, such as female users, French users, specific hashtags, or the GitHub platform.

+We present ChatGPT's answers and compare them with findings from previous work in Tables \ref{tab:emoji_gender}, \ref{tab:emoji_hashtag}, and \ref{tab:emoji_github}.
+In particular, emojis associated with French, female, and male users are explored in \citet{lu2016emojiusgae, chen2018gender}, and emojis co-occurring with different hashtags and on the GitHub platform are reflected in \citet{zhou2022emoji, zhou2023emoji, lu2018first}.

+From Tables \ref{tab:emoji_gender}, \ref{tab:emoji_hashtag}, and \ref{tab:emoji_github}, we observe that ChatGPT relies on stereotypical associations with user attributes or platform characteristics to select emojis.
+In most cases, this stereotypical selection results in choosing the same or semantically similar emojis to those identified in previous works.

+For example, both ChatGPT and previous works mention \MyEmoji{\socceremoji} (soccer) and \MyEmoji{\cherryblossom} (cherry blossom) as emojis associated with male and female users, respectively.
+Regarding the most frequently used emojis on the GitHub platform, 7 emojis overlap between previous findings and ChatGPT's answers.
+Additionally, the other emojis from ChatGPT also reflect attributes of the GitHub platform, such as \MyEmoji{\penguin} (penguin) for Linux and \MyEmoji{\snake} (snake) for Python.

+However, since ChatGPT utilizes stereotypical associations to infer associated emojis, the results may sometimes be incomplete.
+For example, while previous research indicates that French users often use heart-related emojis \cite{lu2016emojiusgae}, this is not reflected in ChatGPT's responses.
+Similarly, although ChatGPT uses basketball emojis to indicate \#TheLastDance about Michael Jordan, it does not include \MyEmoji{\goat} (the greatest of all time), which often co-occurs with references to Michael Jordan.
+In summary, the results indicate that ChatGPT notices differences in emoji usage across different contexts, but it cannot cover all facts or details in the emoji domain.

-\begin{observation} ChatGPT employs stereotypical associations to infer emoji usage patterns associated with distinct communities, accurately reflecting variations in emoji use across genders, hashtags, and platforms, but fails to capture the nuances of emoji usage specific to different countries. \end{observation}
+\begin{observation} ChatGPT employs stereotypical associations to infer emoji usage patterns associated with distinct communities, accurately reflecting variations in emoji use across genders, hashtags, and platforms.
+However, it fails to capture the nuances of emoji usage specific to different countries. \end{observation}